 If you need help in finding the true cost of failed credit card payments and involuntary churn in your business, schedule an easy, no-brainer chat with Gravy to find out what’s actually going on in the back of your business.
 We'll go through customer retention strategies with you.

 The risk points of a customer leaving look different for different businesses.
 For instance, it could be that your customer hasn't logged in for a certain amount of time.

-Your retention strategy should have details about what to look for and what will happen when a customer hits a risk point — in other words, when they wave a red flag.
+Your retention strategy should have details about what to look for and what will happen when a customer hits a risk point — in other words when they wave a red flag.

 For example, if a customer hasn't logged into your subscription-based business or your membership sites for three months, you can reach out to them and find out what is going on and how you can help them re-engage.

 You must also pay close attention to customers who have made complaints.
 This is a point where they will feel most frustrated and might be looking for other alternatives to your company if the complaint isn't sorted out properly.
 You need your customer base to love your brand so that they send referrals your way.

 The resounding answer is, well, YES.

 Therefore, if you don't offer live chat, you’re failing to cater to the needs of over half of your subscriber base or membership base.
 User experience, customer support, and customer satisfaction are super important to your bottom line.